lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     - An array is a data structure that stores a fixed-size, sequential collection of elements of the same data type.

-    - It provides a way to group multiple values under the same variable name, allowing them to be accessed and manipulated easily and efficiently using index.
+    - It provides a way to group multiple values under the same variable name, allowing them to be accessed and manipulated easily and efficiently using an index.

-- ### Specfic Character Count
+- ### Specific Character Count

-    - Program to count the number of occurences of each digit, white space characters (blank, tab or newline), and all other characters.
+    - Program to count the number of occurrences of each digit, white space characters (blank, tab or newline), and all other characters.

     ```c
     #include <stdio.h>